 There are two things I inherited from my Mom: my love for music and food.

 The first concert my mom took me to was Duran Duran’s Seven & the Ragged Tiger tour.
-It April 13, 1984 at the Oakland Coliseum.
+It was April 13, 1984 at the Oakland Coliseum.
 I was eleven years old.
 It was the start of seeing some of the greatest artists of the 80’s and 90’s perform live: Elton John (numerous times), George Michael, Steven Winwood, Rod Stewart, Whitney Houston, Michael McDonald, Genesis, Phil Collins, to name a few.

 If she didn’t care for a group, she drove and waited in the parking lot, like when I saw Bon Jovi.
-She did this more times for Noel.
+She did this more times for my brother, Noel.
 When conservative family members expressed concern that Noel was listening to the “devil’s music,” my mom was the one driving him and a friend to see them: Judas Priest, Ozzy Osborne, Iron Maiden.
-Can you imagine my mom navigating a car around the heavy metal headbangers and then waiting two hours in the lot for Noel to return?
+Can you imagine my mom navigating a car around the heavy metal headbangers and then waiting two hours in the parking lot for Noel to return?

 My mom says “If I go to an event or somewhere and don’t eat, I don’t feel like I really visited.”
 I understand.
 We love food and eating is part of the experience.
 But when I became a vegetarian at age 16, my mom didn’t blink an eye.
 She whipped up eggplant parmesan and potato tacos like a meatless culinary queen.
-And eleven years after I reverted back to a carnivore status, she didn’t miss a beat.
+And eleven years after, when I reverted back to a carnivore status, she didn’t miss a beat.
 She converted the potato tacos into carnitas, she grilled burgers and never once questioned my turnaround.

 I think this is the essence of what makes her a great person - she has allowed me to be who I am, whether or not she’s been in agreement with it.
 And I know, she hasn’t agreed with a lot.
-We don’t see eye to eye on a lot of things, but she doesn’t interfere in my adult life.
+We don’t see eye to eye on many things, but she doesn’t interfere in my adult life.
 Not interfering in a child’s life (no matter what age they are) takes a lot of strength.
 I learned this when the roles reversed.